 "Do you boys know any other method?"
 Coral responded with a smile, standing at the helm steering the Shifty Sails.
 Coral Reef was undoubtedly the most captivating siren I'd ever laid eyes on.
 She had pale skin with a vaguely iridescent shine to it, light blond hair that shimmered like silver, and her eyes twinkled like the blue-green ocean waters.
 She wore a billowy sleeved blouse with a drooping v-neck that exposed her cleavage.
 Tightly fastened below Coral's bosom was a decorative pale blue silk corset with golden trim.
 A pair of snug-fitting tan leather leggings were worn around her lower half and tucked away into a pair of sleek leather knee-high boots.
 Over the entire ensemble she wore an ash gray frock coat stained with grime.

 The Dark Wood Hag was said to be an unsightly phantom that haunted the woodlands on the outskirts of a village called Driscoll.
 More specifically, the supernatural being was a banshee: a wailing spirit that warned the living of impending doom.
 Most banshees were harmless, but the Dark Wood Hag was a spiteful shrew.
 She had corrupted Driscoll and the surrounding woodlands with everlasting fog, and an unusual overabundance of toads.
 At night, her shrill cries could be heard echoing out from the woodlands.
 A handsome reward was offered to anyone brave enough to venture into the Dark Wood and vanquish the evil spirit.
 And so my crew and I intended to do just that.
 While we were not the most ideal questers in the world, I couldn't imagine myself traveling alongside anyone else.
 But, then again, one never knows what the future may hold.
+Chapter 1 A fter docking at the nearest port on the island of Reiland, my crew and I boarded a transportation aircraft en route to a town just a few miles east of Driscoll.
+The design of the craft was similar to the centuries old horse-drawn carriages, minus the wheels and quadrupeds.
+When started, the machine gently lifted into the air and hovered just above the ground.
+As it was used as common public transportation, a route had already been programmed into the internal device that guided the aircraft.
+An energy source referred to as crystallines helped fuel the horseless carriage.
+Crystallines, albeit plainly named, contained high concentrations of mana: a strong magical energy commonly found on Heart.

 Once we reached the bustling streets of Fearghaltown, it was a decent trek to the more remote village of Driscoll.
 My crew and I could have rented living mounts to take us the rest of the way, but we were all in much need of stretching our legs after being cooped up on the Shifty Sails for so long.
 Not to mention the fact no animal would even go near Driscoll, due to the presence of the Dark Wood Hag.
 Even traveling at a quick pace, we wouldn’t arrive until nightfall; so our first stop would have to be the inn for refreshments and rest.
 And a tall tankard of grog wouldn't hurt.
 Maybe two.